Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Mindfulness-Based Stress Reduction (MBSR)

-• Cultivates non-judgmental awareness of internal and external experiences, fostering a sense of curiosity and openness towards pain rather than resistance.
+• Cultivates a non-judgmental awareness of internal and external experiences, fostering a sense of curiosity and openness towards pain rather than resistance.

 • Includes gentle movement practices, primarily yoga, to help individuals re-establish a positive relationship with their bodies and explore physical sensations with kindness.

-• Enhances emotional regulation by creating a space between a trigger (e.g., pain sensation) and the habitual reactive response (e.g., fear, frustration).
+• Enhances emotional regulation by creating a space between a trigger (e.g., a pain sensation) and the habitual reactive response (e.g., fear, frustration).

 Integration in Pain Management